 The term "human services" covers a wide range of careers, from counseling prison inmates to counseling the families of murder victims; from helping someone with a disability find a job to caring for the child of a teenage mother during the school day.
 From one-on-one interaction to group interaction, from paperwork to footwork, human services workers focus on improving the lives of others.
 According to the National Organization for Human Services, there are more than 40 occupational titles of human services workers, including adult day care worker, child advocate, crisis intervention counselor, drug abuse counselor, gerontology aide, group activities aide, psychological aide, and social service aide.

 As society changes, so do the concerns of human services workers.
-New societal problems (such as the rapid spread of AIDS among teenagers and the threat of gang violence) require special attention, as do changes in the population (such as the increasing number of elderly people living on their own and the increasing number of minimum-wage workers unable to fully provide for their families).
+New societal problems (such as the increase in opioid abuse among teenagers and the threat of gang violence) require special attention, as do changes in the population (such as the increasing number of elderly people living on their own and the increasing number of minimum-wage workers unable to fully provide for their families).
 New laws and political movements also affect human services workers because many social service programs rely heavily on federal and state aid.
 Although government policy makers are better educated than the policy makers of years past, social service programs are more threatened than ever before.
 Despite all these changes in society and the changes in the theories of social work, some things stay the same—human services workers care about the well-being of individuals and communities.
 They are sensitive to the needs of diverse groups of people, and they are actively involved in meeting the needs of the public.

 Human services workers have had many of the same responsibilities throughout the years.
 They offer their clients counseling, representation, emotional support, and the services they need.
 Although some human services workers assist professionals with the development and evaluation of social programs, policy analysis, and other administrative duties, most work directly with clients.